Toward a Physical Theory of Intelligence: Artificial Intelligence Safety

-The manner in which an intelligent system preserves its internal dynamical structure is not universal; it is determined by the system’s coupling to its environment.
-Dynamical structures that support high intelligence in one environment may be maladaptive in another.
+The manner in which an intelligent system preserves its internal dynamical structure is determined by its boundary conditions and coupling to the environment.
 Intelligence therefore selects not for arbitrary persistence, but for environment-congruent structural preservation.

-This dependence on coupling becomes especially important when considering systems that do not operate in isolation.
-Intelligent systems are open dynamical systems embedded in larger environments, exchanging information, energy, and work through structured interfaces.
-When multiple intelligent subsystems interact, the resulting joint dynamics may alter the feasibility of sustained intelligence for each component.
-We formalise this notion by introducing \emph{symbiotic coupling} as a structural property of the coupled dynamics.
+When multiple intelligent subsystems interact, the resulting joint dynamics may alter the physical feasibility of sustained intelligence for each component.
+We formalise this by introducing \emph{symbiotic coupling} as a geometric property of the coupled boundary dynamics.

-\paragraph{Definition (Symbiotic Coupling).} Consider two intelligent subsystems $A$ and $B$ with internal state spaces $X_A$ and $X_B$, interacting with a shared environment $E$.
-Let $\mu^{\mathrm{cpl}}_{0:T}$ denote the joint law of the coupled system over a horizon $T$, and let $\mu^{\mathrm{sep}}_{0:T}$ denote the law of the corresponding separable baseline in which interaction terms between $A$ and $B$ are removed while all other dynamics are held fixed.
+\paragraph{Definition (Symbiotic Coupling).} Consider two intelligent subsystems $A$ and $B$, interacting with a shared environment $E$.
+Let $\mu^{\mathrm{cpl}}_{0:T}$ denote the joint law of the coupled system over a horizon $T$, and let $\mu^{\mathrm{sep}}_{0:T}$ denote the law of the separable baseline (defined via zero-flux boundaries as in \S\ref{sec:EmergentIntelligence}).

-Let $I^{A}_{\mathrm{pres}}(T)$ and $I^{B}_{\mathrm{pres}}(T)$ denote the preserved informational structure of subsystems $A$ and $B$ over the horizon $T$ under Conservation-Congruent Encoding, as defined in \S\ref{sec:PersistentInfoConsciousness}.
-The coupling between $A$ and $B$ is said to be \emph{symbiotic} if
+Let $\kappa_T^A$ and $\kappa_T^B$ denote the consciousness metrics (goal-directed work supported per nat of preserved internal CCE structure) for subsystems $A$ and $B$.
+The coupling between $A$ and $B$ is \emph{symbiotic} if

 with at least one inequality strict for sufficiently large $T$.